MichaelPineapple/MclScript-Interpreter/README.md

 # MclScript-Interpreter

 The interpreter for my custom programming language "MclScript."
 MclScript combines all my favorites features of both C and Python but, unlike either, is completely whitespace agnostic; meaning an entire program can be written without a single space, tab, or newline.
 It is currently in version 0 and very limited (For example: only the integer datatype is supported.)
-However, I plan will occasionally return to improve and extend the language.
+However, I will occasionally return to improve and extend the language over time.

 Here is an example MclScript program:
 ```